, ,

 Where To Start

 An AEO audit, mapping the intent-based queries your audience is most likely to ask an AI tool against the current structured data coverage of your site, is the fastest way to identify the highest-priority gaps.
 In most cases, a handful of high-traffic content types, course or product pages, FAQs, and location pages, represent the majority of the opportunity.
+Additionally, you can also conduct an AI-first CRO Audit to understand how discovery, engagement, and conversion occur across your digital ecosystem.

 Starting there, rather than attempting a site-wide structured data implementation, is both faster and more likely to produce measurable results quickly, which builds the case for broader investment in AI-native discoverability across the rest of the estate.